 Tuberous or tubular breasts are a congenital malformation that affects one or both breasts in teenage women, causing major psychological trauma.
-People with such breasts feel very strange: their their breasts affect them in their personal relationships and they avoid showing them.
+People with such breasts feel very strange: their breasts affect them in their personal relationships and they avoid showing them.

-While the specific cause of this anomaly is not known, we do know that she it is an alteration in the development of the breast characterised by the lack of development in the base, the sides and the lower pole of the breast, with the breast only growing outwards, leaving a tubular breast with a very large and outstanding areola as a result.
+While the specific cause of this anomaly is not known, we do know that it is an alteration in the development of the breast characterised by the lack of development in the base, the sides and the lower pole of the breast, with the breast only growing outwards, leaving a tubular breast with a very large and outstanding areola as a result.
 Sometimes the areola falls in front of the breast, and the breasts are often asymmetrical.

 With surgery one can correct all defects associated with tubular breast to achieve a normal and natural-looking breast.
 We change the shape and volume of the breast and the size of the areola in a single procedure.

-The surgery is performed with local anesthetic and sedation.
+The surgery is performed with local anaesthesia and sedation.
 Firstly, it consists of expanding the existing gland through radial incisions, opening the existing gland up as much as possible.
 The second step is to insert a prosthesis that is wide enough to give the breast a normal and proportionate appearance, both on the sides and at the bottom.
 The final step is to reduce the size of the areola and put it in its place.